ugurcanozalp/heli-gym/README.md

 make it, please look at [renderer page.](heligym/envs/renderer/README.md)

 Environment should be run at least 100 FPS for sync with the dynamics of helicopter.
-Receiving max FPS with NVIDIA 1070-TI in table for example.
-If system cannot reach 100 FPS, please make sure that GPU driver be installed.
+Receiving max FPS with NVIDIA 1070-TI with Intel i7-8700K given in the table.
+Limiting factor of FPS is CPU because of calculation of dynamics of helicopter in Python.
+If system cannot reach 100 FPS, please make sure that GPU driver be installed and make sure that CPU can handle with the Python.

 | Tested OS      |  Max FPS |
 |----------------|----------|